 How We Build Multi-Agent Systems for Avondale

 Agent architecture design determines how many agents are needed, what each one does, and how they communicate.
-For a typical Avondale fabrication shop, the architecture might include an intake agent (processes new job requests and extracts specifications), a quoting agent (calculates materials and labor costs against current rates), a scheduling agent (slots jobs into the production calendar based on equipment and crew availability), and a communication agent (drafts client updates at each milestone).
+For a typical Avondale fabrication shop, the architecture might include an intake agent that processes new job requests and extracts specifications, a quoting agent that calculates materials and labor costs against current rates, a scheduling agent that slots jobs into the production calendar based on equipment and crew availability, and a communication agent that drafts client updates at each milestone.
 Each agent is specialized.
 The system is the coordination layer that connects them.

 We build on AI infrastructure appropriate for the volume and complexity of the operation.
 Smaller systems run on workflow automation platforms with AI components.
 Larger systems require custom development with orchestration logic.
 We use the simplest approach that achieves the outcome.

 Integration with existing business systems is part of every build.
-If the fabrication shop uses QuickBooks for invoicing and a CRM for client records, the agent system connects to both.
+If the Avondale fabrication shop uses QuickBooks for invoicing and a CRM for client records, the agent system connects to both.
 Agents pull data from and push data to the systems that already contain the authoritative records.
+The goal is not to replace your current tools.
+It is to connect them so information flows automatically instead of requiring manual transfer.

 Testing uses real historical jobs from your business before the system goes live on current work.